Othernet-Project/librarian/README.rst

 =========

-Librarian is a web server that allows users to view and download files stored on Outernet Receivers.
+Librarian is a web server that allows users to view and download files stored on Outernet receivers.
 In essence it is similar to a typical static web server's directory index with bells and whistles.

 Generating documentation